Restaurant Schlossschänke

 Germany's serious dining scene has expanded and diversified considerably over the past decade.
 Awarded kitchens now operate in formats ranging from the intense tasting counter model of CODA Dessert Dining in Berlin and the Nordic-inflected precision of JAN in Munich, to the classical anchors of Vendôme in Bergisch Gladbach and Waldhotel Sonnora in Dreis.
 Further afield within Germany, Aqua in Wolfsburg, Schwarzwaldstube in Baiersbronn, ES:SENZ in Grassau, Victor's Fine Dining by Christian Bau in Perl, and Restaurant Haerlin in Hamburg collectively demonstrate the geographic spread and stylistic breadth of what serious German cooking now covers.

 Estate-based dining in wine regions belongs to a different competitive set from urban fine dining.
 Internationally, comparisons might stretch as far as the wine-anchored tasting formats at Le Bernardin in New York City or the ingredient-precision culture of Atomix in New York City, but those are category comparisons rather than direct ones.
-The closer peer set for Schlossschänke is other European estate restaurants where provenance is the primary organising principle and the wine programme is inseparable from the food.
+The closer comparable set for Schlossschänke is other European estate restaurants where provenance is the primary organising principle and the wine programme is inseparable from the food.

 Planning a Visit